 Seven people drowned in Accra Sunday evening during a heavy downpour.

-Public Relations Officer (PRO) of the National Disaster Management Organisation (NADMO), Mr George Ayisi confirmed this to Adom News Monday.
+Public Relations Officer of the National Disaster Management Organisation (NADMO), George Ayisi confirmed this to Adom News Monday.

-He explained that four of the seven bodies were recovered from flood waters at Adjei-Kojo, a suburb of Accra.
+He explained that, said four of the seven bodies were recovered from flood waters at Adjei-Kojo, a suburb of Accra.

-“The four unidentified persons were travelling in a military pick-up vehicle that veered off a bridge and plunged into rapid flood waters during Sunday night’s heavy downpour,” Mr Ayisi revealed.
+“The four unidentified persons were travelling in a military pick-up vehicle that veered off a bridge and plunged into rapid flood waters during Sunday night’s heavy downpour” Mr. Ayisi stated.

 He added that, the truck was carrying several passengers in its bucket – all of whom were rescued.

-However, the four who died were travelling in the cabin of the truck.
+However, the four deceased persons were travelling in the cabin of the truck.

 The NADMO PRO said the four died on the spot when the truck was swept away by the rapid waters and submerged in the deep flood waters before rescuers could get to them.

-“Our men are still on the ground cutting down trees pulled down by the rain around Ridge and its environs,” he added.
+“Our men are still on the ground cutting down trees pulled down by the rain around Ridge and its environs.

 Source: Ghana|Adomonline.com|Adwoa Gyasiwaa Agyeman